vircadia/vircadia-native-core/tools/auto-tester/README.md

 ### Usage
 This function creates all MD files recursively from the user-selected root folder.
 This can be any folder in the tests hierarchy (e.g. all engine\material tests).

-The file provides a hierarchial list of all the tests
+The file provides a hierarchal list of all the tests
-## Create Tests Outline
+## Create testAuto script
 ### Usage
+This function creates a script named `testAuto.js` in a user-selected test folder.
+### Details
+The script created runs the `test.js` script in the folder in automatic mode.
+The script is the same for all tests.
+## Create all testAuto scripts
+### Usage
-This function creates an MD file in the (user-selected) tests root folder.
-The file provides links to both the tests and the MD files.
+This function creates all testAuto scripts recursively from the user-selected root folder.
+This can be any folder in the tests hierarchy (e.g. all engine\material tests).

+The file provides a hierarchical list of all the tests
 ## Create Recursive Script
 ### Usage
 After the user selects a folder within the tests hierarchy, a script is created, named `testRecursive.js`.
-This script calls all `test.js` scripts in the subfolders.
+This script calls all `test.js` scripts in the sub-folders.
 ### Details
 The various scripts are called in alphabetical order.